Dr. Seti Shenouda press interview with Watani International newspaper about Muslim Brotherhood

 Mr Katatni believes that, if the MB really wishes to move on with a political future, they should separate their political activity from their time-honoured preaching and social service role.

 Maged Hanna, a lawyer, told Watani that disbanding the MB would work to create public sympathy for it.
-“The State should be careful not to take any abusive procedures against the MB,” Mr Hanna says, “but at the same time, should they ever make a move that wrongs Egypt or Egyptians, they should be penalised.
+“The State should be careful not to take any abusive procedures against the MB,” Mr Hanna says, “but at the same time, should they ever make a move that wrongsEgypt

 “The constitution which is being now written should be very clear about religious-based political parties.
 There should be no confusion or ambiguity there.”

-Rejected by mainstream
+Rejected by

 “I do not think that the current government has the spine to properly confront the MB,” Seti Shenouda, a researcher of political Islam, told Watani.
 “It is too feeble and hesitant, not strong enough to tighten its control on the MB and Islamist militants, meaning that the recent court ruling will not have a tangible effect on the ground.
+The MB will probably continue to operate, albeit banned” he says.

 Watani International